nymea/nymea-docs/docs/about/usage.md

 device available in the system and create individual scenes and behaviors for your environment.

-nymead 0.9.0 © 2014-2019 nymea GmbH
+nymead X.X.X © 2014-202X nymea GmbH
-Released under the GNU GENERAL PUBLIC LICENSE Version 2.
+Released under the GNU GENERAL PUBLIC LICENSE Version 3.

-API version: 1.3
+API version: X.X

 Options:
   -h, --help                                Displays this help.